qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/roadmap.rst

 After the release of 2.16 the work on the new major release 3.0 will begin.
 This will involve a switch from our fixed release schedule to an open release.

-3.0 will involve many wide-ranging changes, so it not clear in advance how many time it will take.
+3.0 will involve many wide-ranging changes, so it not clear in advance how much time it will take.
 We think it should take between 8-12 month to get to 3.0.
 After that we'll return to the old method.